SimplyFozik/SimplyFozik/README.md

 ### Have an idea?
 Contact with Me
 Let's collaborate and bring it to life!
-- 📫 Connect with me on
+- 📫 Contact with me on
   > [Telegram](https://t.me/SimplyFozik)
 - 🌐 Visit my website:
   > [fozik.online](http://fozik.online)